-Data Contact:
+Data Contact: Justin T. Carey

-Justin T. Carey Kentucky Department for Public Health Division of Public Health Protection and Safety (502) 564-4537 ex.
-3704 Justint.Carey@ky.gov
+Division of Public Health Protection and Safety

+(502) 564-4537 ex.
+4224 Justint.Carey@ky.gov

 The Environmental Health Management Information System (EHMIS) is a comprehensive data management system designed to collect data for all the environmental health program areas.
 The EHMIS system was recently redesigned to be a web based application allowing for remote access and real time data entry and retrieval.
 The system currently consists of nine major components or modules including: Activities, Accounts Receivable, Certifications, Establishments, Inspections, Onsite Sewage, Requests for Service, Report Viewers, and Water Sample modules.
-These different modules allow for state and local personnel to manage data and responsibilities across more than twenty Environmental Health programs.
+These different modules allow for state and local personnel to manage data and responsibilities across more than thirty Environmental Health programs.

 The Division of Public Health Protection and Safety's Environmental Health Programs regulate over 90,000 facilities or individuals, provide over 330,000 services, and collect associated fees for the permitting and inspection of these facilities and services.
-The Environmental Health Programs are conducted in large part at the local level with the help of Local Health Department personnel.
+The Environmental Health Programs are conducted in large part at the local level with the help of local health department personnel.
 Inspections of facilities occur at food service and retail food establishments, bed and breakfasts, farmers markets, food processing and storage facilities, hotels, boarding homes, mobile home and RV parks, public buildings and recreational facilities, tattoo studios, schools, septic tank pumping and disposal companies, ear and body piercing studios, state owned confinement facilities, youth camps, onsite sewage systems, and swimming pools and beaches.
-All of these inspections are entered into in the EHMIS system.
-In addition to routine inspections, other services provided and documented in the EHMIS include public health complaints, rabies investigations, water sampling and public building inspections and plan review.
-Individuals with certifications that are regulated include septic system installers, tattoo artists, ear and body piercers, and food handlers and managers who are also managed within the EHMIS system.
+All of these inspections are entered in the EHMIS system.
+In addition to routine inspections, other services provided and documented in the EHMIS include accounts receivable for regulated establishments and certifications, public health complaints, rabies investigations, water sampling, public building inspections and plan review.
+Individuals with certifications that are regulated and entered into the EHMIS system include septic system installers, tattoo artists, ear and body piercers, and food handlers and managers.
 Currently, the EHMIS system is supported through agency funds.
 These funds are procured through state environmental fees.
-Although this system is not mandated specifically, there are mandates that require the collection of onsite sewage, as well as accounts receivable information in an electronic database.
-Statutory requirements for data collection are included in KRS 211.350, KRS 212:240 along with 902 KAR 8:165.
+Although this system is not mandated specifically, there are mandates that require the collection of onsite sewage, as well as accounts receivable information, in an electronic database.
+Legal requirements for data collection are included in KRS 211.350, KRS 212:240, and 902 KAR 8:165.

 The data are collected by local and state environmentalists and entered in the system locally.
-A third tier vendor, Custom Data Processing (CDP) stores the data.
+Custom Data Processing (CDP) stores the data.
 CDP is a data warehouse utilized for environmental data.
 These data are demographic data of establishments, as well as inspection data based on health and safety criteria.
 Establishment record, inspection results, enforcement actions, billing and accounts receivable, permit issuance, individual certification, request for service, animal bite records, and all non-site specific environmental service activity are the categorical headings for data collection.

-Geocoding: The system has a comprehensive list of all regulated facilities along with demographic information such as seats, square feet, gallons, etc. In addition, the system details inspection and violation history, accounts receivable and owner/operator information.
-The system also has latitude and longitude coordinates for use in GIS and mapping analysis.

-Timeliness: The data are entered on a daily basis and updated to the mainframe on weekly basis.
+- Geocoding: The system has a comprehensive list of all regulated facilities along with demographic information such as seats, square feet, gallons, etc. In addition, the system details inspection and violation history, accounts receivable and owner/operator information.
+The system also has latitude and longitude coordinates for use in GIS and mapping analysis. - Timeliness: The data are entered on a daily basis and updated to the mainframe on a weekly basis.